-Texts and other materials1:
+Texts and other materials:

 - Walton and Rockoff, History of the American Economy, 12th Edition.
-OH: Cengage, 2014.
+(11th edition is also fine) OH: Cengage, 2014.
 ISBN-13: 978-0324786620 - Required, but a copy is also available through Course Reserves at the Marriott Library.
-More information on using Course Reserves is available on Canvas and the library website. - Note: You may also use the 11th edition.
-You will not need the access card. - Various articles and book excerpts (posted in Canvas under "Files" → "Readings")
+More information on using Course Reserves is available on Canvas and the library website.